Mycoviruses as biocontrol agents

 - Using mycoviruses from the insect pathogenic fungi and popular biocontrol agents Beauveria and Lecanicillium to develop next-generation biopesticides.
 Collaborator: Dr Inmaculada Garrido-Jurado, University of Cordoba

 - Exploring the mycovirus-mediated systemic resistance of oilseed rape plants against the crop pathogen Leptosphaeria maculans, cause of phoma stem canker.
-Collaborator: Professor Bruce Fitt, University of Hertfordshire
+Collaborators: Professor Bruce Fitt and Dr Yongju Huang, University of Hertfordshire

 - Studying a mycovirus from the tree pathogen Dothistroma septosporum, cause of pine needle blight.
 Collaborator: Dr Katherine Tubby, Forest Research UK